 Condo owner insurance helps.
 As a condominium owner, you own your unit but your condominium corporation or strata owns the building.
 Your condominium corporation or strata is responsible for insuring the building structure however, the building insurance does not cover your personal possessions in your home, or your liability to property damage or bodily injury arising from your negligence.
-You could protect your property against all risks with exclusions or specified perils – such as fire, theft, lightning, hail, falling objects, explosion, vehicle impact, riot and vandalism, and also legal financial obligation due to your liability, with condo owner insurance.
+You can protect your property against all risks with exclusions or specified perils – such as fire, theft, lightning, hail, falling objects, explosion, vehicle impact, riot and vandalism, and also legal financial obligation due to your liability.
+If you own a condominium, condo owner insurance is must.

 Your personal possessions (Property Coverage)*